Professions span the gamut of Biomedical Equipment Technicians (BMET) to Biomedical or Clinical Engineers (BME or CE) and their management.

 Thus, in 1972 the California Medical Instrumentation Association was founded and incorporated in 1992.
-The CMIA is a thriving state wide non-profit organization dedicated to serving the needs of the biomedical community and profession through nine local chapters.
+The CMIA is a thriving state wide non-profit organization dedicated to serving the needs of the biomedical community and profession through eight local chapters.

 Maintaining a close supportive relationship with biomedical technology programs at our community colleges.
 Assisting students through CMIA and manufacturer supported annual scholarship Awards.
 For example, through the Frank Yip Scholarship Award.

 Support of the ICC Certification process for biomedical engineering technicians.

 Ongoing education of members through technology-oriented presentations at our annual workshop and regularly scheduled chapter meetings.

 - sharing personal experiences with vendors products

 - improve equipment maintenance methodology hear